tsionalemu42/alx-airbnb-database/database-adv-script/optimization_report.md

 # Query Optimization Report
+# Optimization Report for Complex Queries

 ## Objective
-Refactor complex queries to improve database performance.
+Optimize complex queries to improve performance in Airbnb database.

 ## Initial Query
-The initial query retrieved all columns from bookings, users, properties, and payments:
+The initial query retrieves all bookings along with user, property, and payment details:

 ```sql
 SELECT